Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Russell Wilson’s 72.9 completion percentage

-OK, so that may not be news.
-But the outrageousness of what Wilson has done so far — and may continue to do — is worth continuing to review.
+OK, so that might not be news.
+But the outrageousness of what Wilson has done — and might continue to do — is worth continuing to review.

-Wilson leads the NFL with a 72.9 completion percentage (which would be a career high and team record), hitting on 114 of 156 passes (three have been dropped) for 1,409 yards, 12 touchdowns and no interceptions.
+Wilson leads the NFL with a 72.9 completion percentage (which would be a team record), hitting on 114 of 156 passes (three have been dropped) for 1,409 yards, 12 touchdowns and no interceptions.

 According to Pro Football Reference, Wilson is the first QB since at least 1950 to have a 12-0 TD-to-INT ratio in the first five games.

-Further, Wilson is on pace for 38 touchdowns — which would also be a career high and team record (he set both last year with 35).
-He is on pace for 4,509 yards, which would also be a career high and team record (yep, we’re sensing a trend here — he set both records in 2016 with 4,219 yards).
+Further, Wilson is on pace for 38 touchdown passes — which would also be a team record (he set it last year with 35).
+He is on pace for 4,509 yards, which would also be a team record (yep, we’re sensing a trend here — he set the record in 2016 with 4,219 yards).

 Wilson’s zero interceptions would obviously also be a team and NFL record — Aaron Rodgers set the best interception ratio in NFL history last year with two picks in 597 attempts.

-Wilson has thrown just four interceptions in his last 19 games dating to last season (or put another way, four in his last 555 attempts).
+Wilson has thrown just four interceptions in his last 19 games dating to last season (or, put another way, four in his last 555 attempts).

 Wilson’s 9.0 yards per attempt